 Women with a swing speed below 60 mph and men with a swing speed below 80 mph will benefit most from using ladies flex shafts.

-Men’s senior golf shafts and ladies golf shafts are remarkably similar, if not the same, in some shaft brands.
+When comparing ladies flex vs senior flex, it’s worth noting that men’s senior golf shafts and ladies golf shafts are remarkably similar, if not the same, in some shaft brands.

-If your swing speed is lower than 60 mph, you will benefit most by using a lady’s shaft.
+💡 Golfible Tip: If your swing speed is lower than 60 mph, you will benefit most by using a lady’s shaft.

 Golf manufacturers produce the shaft in a variety of lengths to suit your body type, length of arms, and strength to maximize swing power and ball control.

 Are ladies golf clubs shorter?
 Yes, men’s golf has standard length shafts to suit men that are 5 foot 9 inches while women’s golf clubs are manufactured to suit ladies that are 5 foot 7 inches tall.